l1m3r/cmd-scripts/ss4vh/README.md

 - find a way to [get IronGate to just enabled surround sound](https://valheimbugs.featureupvote.com/suggestions/271742/enable-surround-sound-51-71) support in VH which existed since its first release (at least).

+The input method is handled practically the same.

 ---

 ## Limitations

 - only works on Windows...
-- every update to VH seems to replace the relevant file. -> need to apply the patch after every update (maybe a *proper* mod using BepInEx would be better).
+- every update to VH seems to replace the relevant file. -> need to apply the patch after every update (maybe a *proper* mod using BepInEx would be better?).
-- My hex search string has worked flawlessly at least with all VH versions between January and May 2023 but there's no guaranty it will keep doing so in the future.
+- My hex search strings have worked flawlessly at least with all VH versions between January and November 2023 but there's no guaranty they will keep doing so in the future.

 ---